QuazarTech/Bolt/docs/source/user_guide.rst

 Running in Parallel
 ^^^^^^^^^^^^^^^^^^^

-NameTBD can be run in parallel across multiple node.
+Bolt can be run in parallel across multiple node.
 To do so prefix the python command being executed with ``mpirun -n <nodes/devices>``.(NOTE: The parallelization has only been implemented for the nonlinear solver.
 The linear solver can only take advantage of shared memory parallelism)